 |Bike||1.1%||1.0%||0.5%||The current national trend is that bicycle commuting is increasing.|

 |Sample size||1,219,311||1,267,895||1,192,139||Workers 16 and older (who had a job at the time of survey).|

 Active Transportation Alliance’s goal is to have 50% of all trips (to work and everywhere else) be by transit, biking, or walking.
 The Bike 2015 Plan goal is to have 5% of all trips by 2015 be by biking.
-Data from the American Community Survey, 2006-2010 5-year estimates, 2005-2009 5-year estimates, both table S0801, and from the 2000 Decennial Census, table QT-P23.
+Data from the American Community Survey, 2006-2010 5-year estimates (the most recent 5-year estimate available; 2011 will come out in December 2012), 2005-2009 5-year estimates, both table S0801, and from the 2000 Decennial Census, table QT-P23.
 Grid Chicago wants to see more people taking transit to work as well as bicycling and walking more.
 We’ll need your help.

 In The Media

 John and I spoke live on “Morning AMp,” Monday, July 11, 2011, with Molly Adams and Brian Babylon.
 Direct link to MP3.

 “Grid Chicago is a new blog by frequent GB contributor John Greenfield and transportation planner Steven Vance, covering ‘sustainable transportation in Chicago and Illinois.’ ”